 - Pour the dry ingredients slowly into the wet ingredients and mix until fully combined.

 - Scrape the sides of the bowl and form the dough into a ball.
-Place the dough ball and a piece of plastic wrap and flatten it into a disk shape.
-Wrap the disk with plastic wrap.
-Chill the cookie dough for 1 hour.
+Place the dough ball onto a piece of plastic wrap and flatten it into a disk shape.
+Wrap the disk with the plastic wrap.
+Chill the dough for 1 hour.

 - Preheat oven to 350°F. Line two cookie sheets with parchment paper.